Prepare to meet the market’s finance needs.

 Lerner College recognizes that financial management is key to both asset management and asset creation in every industry.
-The master of science in finance program covers both quantitative and qualitative aspects of financial decision making, including risk management, capital budgeting, investments, financing, and corporate governance.
+The master of science in finance program covers both quantitative and qualitative aspects of financial decision making, including risk management, capital budgeting, investments, financing and corporate governance.
 Emerge ready to meet a growing demand for principled financial experts capable of practical, hands-on business problem solving.

 Program Highlights

 The Lerner M.S. in finance curriculum is based on the financial theory and empirical methods employed by professionals practicing corporate finance, financial security valuation, financial modeling, portfolio management, financial services management, financial risk management and corporate governance.
-The program explores essential theories and cases of best practice across:
+You will gain a nuanced grasp of short- and long-term capital investment, the risks and rewards of mergers and acquisitions, and how to deal with financial distress.

 Program Requirements